caseyanderson/text_processing/pre-flight.md

 ### NLTK Things

-Run `IPython`, import the `NLTK` library, then run the downloader in the following steps:
+Run `iPython`, import the `NLTK` library, then run the downloader in the following steps:

 1. `ipython3`
 2. `import nltk`